NinadShenoy/Loan_Default_Insights-Data_Visualization/README.md

 ### **Project Insight**

 The dashboard reveals clear patterns in default behavior.
+Key finding,
-Clients with higher bank balances (Platinum tier) surprisingly show the highest default rate.
-Low-salary segments (Class B & C) default more, while a majority of defaulters are employed.
-Risk clusters like Low Risk–Platinum are major contributors.
-Overall, 3.61% of customers fall under the high-risk group.
+* "Clients with higher bank balances (Platinum tier) surprisingly show the highest default rate."
+* "Low-salary segments (Class B & C) default more, while a majority of defaulters are employed."
+* "Risk clusters like Low Risk–Platinum are major contributors.
+Overall, 3.61% of customers fall under the high-risk group."

 ---

 ###  **Final Conclusion**

-To reduce future defaults, banks should re-evaluate customers with high balances but poor repayment history.
-Instead of assuming high salary or balance equals low risk, banks should track real behavior and segment users better.
+To reduce future defaults, banks should avoid relying only on salary or balance as a safety marker.
+Instead, track real repayment behavior, identify risk clusters, and set up early alerts or follow-ups—especially for high-balance customers—to lower default rates and improve collections.
 Sending reminders, doing regular check-ins, and being more careful with “Platinum” users can help reduce risks and improve repayments.

 ---